rfc-editor/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

     DST\_prime is always appended to invocations of H inside expand\_message.

 3. (Prefix-only domain separation.)
-    This method is only useful for domain separating invocations of H from expand\_message\_xmd.
+    This method is only useful for domain-separating invocations of H from expand\_message\_xmd.
     It does not give domain separation for expand\_message\_xof or HMAC-H.

-    To instantiate a prefix-only domain separated function Hpo, compute
+    To instantiate a prefix-only domain-separated function Hpo, compute

         Hpo(msg) = H(DST_ext || msg)